mbA2D/Test_Equipment_Control/README.md

 Controlling Various Lab Test Equipment

 TODO List
- - Add a way to get output state of all equipment so we can remove redundant disable and waits
+ - Add a way to get output state of all equipment so we can remove redundant disable and waits.
+ - Make all instruments 'virtual' - e.g. controlled globally and not by the individual battery test channel processes.
+This opens the door to scheduled use of equipment, sharing between channels, and using all channels of multi channel devices.
+ - Create safety limits for extra measurement devices - e.g. cell monitors on multi-cell battery packs, temperature sensors.
+ - Make a way to add temperature control of the ambient temp through heaters - heaters will have external controller, just need to pass setpoint.
  - DONE - Add internal resistance test through the step profiles
  - DONE - Add capability to test SoC vs Internal Resistance
  - Properly synchronize voltage and current measurements (only available on certain equipment).